PvPClt/project/album_en.md

 **Trump**:

-— Then why won’t you give back his stuff — documents, tapes — to the widow?
-If it’s all so clean?
+— Then why won’t you give the widow his stuff — documents, tapes ?
+If everything’s so clean?

 **Putin**:

-— Donnie, my guys are worried it’ll land in German hands again.
-And you know the Germans — they can pull “evidence” out of thin air.
+— Donnie, my guys are worried it’ll end up in German hands again.
+And you know how the Germans are — they can pull "evidence" out of thin air.
 We don’t need another "Novichok" fiasco.

 **Trump**:

-— And why do you keep switching the story?
-First it was arrhythmia, now poisoning?
+— And why do you keep changing the story?
+The cause of death?
+First it was arrhythmia, now it's poisoning?

 **Putin**: